martian-lang/martian-docs/content/writing-pipelines/index.md

 ## Stages

-A stage is the fundamental unit of computation in Martian, and is composed with other stages into Martian pipelines, which are directed, acyclic graphs of stages.
+A "stage" is the fundamental unit of computation in Martian, and is composed with other stages into Martian pipelines, which are directed, acyclic graphs of stages.

-Martian stages can be implemented in any language, and each stage can even be implemented in a different language, if desired.
+Martian stages can be [implemented in any language](../writing-stages/), and each stage can even be implemented in a different language, if desired.
 Martian manages the flow of data from the outputs of one stage to the inputs of one or more downstream stages in the graph.
 Martian provides a well-structured, typed, validated, JSON-based mechanism for exchanging data between stages in a language-independent manner.

 Here is a basic stage definition example: